chadsansing/airlock-campaign/README.md

 ## License

 Both *Sigmata: This Signal Kills Fascists* and *Cryptomancer* are ©Chad Walker.
-As per this repo's [license](https://github.com/chadsansing/airlock-campaign/blob/master/LICENSE), original content contributed to this repo is licensed [CC B-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) by Chad Sansing and all original code contributed to this repo is licensed under the GNU General Public License.
+As per this repo's [license](https://github.com/chadsansing/airlock-campaign/blob/master/LICENSE), original content contributed to this repo is licensed [CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) by Chad Sansing and all original code contributed to this repo is licensed under the GNU General Public License.